Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Results

-We analyze type I error and power in a simulation study considering five scenarios of how a trial might be conducted, outlined below:\begin{enumerate}[label=(\Alph*)] \item The same analysis method is performed for interim monitoring and the final analysis, and critical values are computed during trial design. \begin{enumerate}[label=(\roman*)] \item ANOVA is used for both monitoring and final analysis \item ANCOVA is used for both monitoring and final analysis \end{enumerate} \item ANOVA is used for interim monitoring, and ANCOVA is used in the final analysis \begin{enumerate}[label=(\roman*)] \item No adjustment of the monitoring boundaries. \item $\rho$ is known and is used to compute critical values during trial design (Figure \ref{bounds-adjusted}). \item $\rho$ is estimated at the last stage of the trial and the last critical value is inflated accordingly (Figure \ref{bounds-adjusted-alpha}). \end{enumerate} \end{enumerate} Since only the last stage critical value is adjusted in (B)(iii), the trials in scenarios (B)(i) and (B)(iii) will always end at the same stage; though, whether or not the null hypothesis is rejected at the last stage will differ based on the final rejection boundary.
-The comparison of monitoring boundaries with and without adjusting the final rejection boundary is shown in Figure \ref{bounds-adjusted-alpha}.
-Scenario (B)(ii) represents the blue line in Figure \ref{bounds-adjusted}, where the type I error is controlled by distributing the increase in boundaries across stages.
+We analyze type I error and power in a simulation study considering five scenarios of how a trial might be conducted, outlined below.
+Results are shown in Figure 4. \begin{enumerate}[label=(\Alph*)] \item The same analysis method is performed for interim monitoring and the final analysis, and critical values are computed during trial design. \begin{enumerate}[label=(\roman*)] \item ANOVA or (ii) ANCOVA is used for both monitoring and final analysis. \end{enumerate} \item Hybrid design: ANOVA is used for interim monitoring, ANCOVA is used in the final analysis \begin{enumerate}[label=(\roman*)] \item No adjustment of the monitoring boundaries. \item $\rho$ is known and is used to compute critical values during trial design (Figure 2). \item $\rho$ is estimated at the last stage of the trial and the last critical value is inflated accordingly (Figure 3). \end{enumerate} \end{enumerate} At small sample sizes, the type I error is inflated for all trial procedures.
+As the sample size increases, most procedures have nominal type I error.
+Importantly, the type I error when switching from ANOVA to ANCOVA without adjusting the boundaries is uniformly high.
+Both types of adjustment (uniform- and end-inflated) correct this inflation in type I error.
+The implication is that boundaries need to be adjusted in the hybrid design, especially when highly prognostic covariates are used.
+In the Supplemental Material we explore the impact of incorrectly specifying $\rho$ at the beginning of the trial when computing boundaries.